The following content is syndicated content.

 There are two basic types of cabinets (with corresponding hinges):

-Frameless cabinets are essentially a four-sided box, typically produced from 3/4″ thick stock.
+Frameless cabinets are essentially a four-sided box, typically made from 3/4″ thick stock.
 Hinges mount to the cabinet interior.
 Frameless cabinets also are sometimes called Euro-style cabinets.

 2. Determine door overlay

 This has to do with the position of the door in relation to the cabinet opening.
 The configurations for frameless and face-frame cabinets are slightly different.

 Overlay doors do exactly what the name implies: They cover the cabinet opening completely, overlapping the cabinet case or face frame on all sides.